 Field-hunting tip

-Look in hydrothermal mercury deposits country — that is the host setting where edgarbaileyite typically forms.
+Look in hydrothermal mercury deposits country, the host setting where edgarbaileyite typically forms.
 If you start seeing cinnabar, quartz, calcite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, sometimes as coatings habit, so train your eye for that shape before scanning the outcrop.